by Cynthia M. Johnson, MA

 IU: international units

-It is unlikely for sunlight and diet to cause vitamin D toxicity.
+Sunlight and diet are not likely to cause vitamin D toxicity.

 Major Food Sources

-Fortified foods provide the most vitamin D. Examples of foods that may be fortified with vitamin D are:
+Fortified foods have the most vitamin D. Examples of foods that may be fortified with vitamin D are:

-There are not many foods that are natural sources of vitamin D. Of those foods that have vitamin D naturally are (most to least):
+There are not many foods that are natural sources of vitamin D. They are:

 Eat Right—Academy of Nutrition and Dietetics

 Calcium and vitamin D for treatment and prevention of osteoporosis.
-EBSCO DynaMed Plus website.
-Available at: http://www.dynamed....
-Updated December 21, 2015.
-Accessed May 2, 2017.
+EBSCO DynaMed website.
+Available at: https://www.dyname....
+Updated February 4, 2020.
+Accessed February 6, 2020.

 Vitamin D and skin health.
 Oregon State University Linus Pauling Institute website.
 Available at: